dholifield/appa/README.md

 // set the tracking offset (e.g. if COG changes)
 // note: this doesn't change tracking, just the .get() function (used in movements) odom.set_offset({5, 0});
-// print useful odometry information to the terminal odom.debug = true;
+// start printing useful odometry information to the terminal odom.debug = true;
 ```